reab5555/AI-Financial-Market-Supply-Demand-Analyzer/README.md

 This project is designed to identify the markets or categories of products with the most demand for a specific date, determine the main suppliers of these products in the market, and analyze their growth percentage rate.

 ## Features
-- **Demand Identification:** Uses Claude LLM model by Anthropic and prompt engineering to identify the products or categories with the highest demand for a given date range.
+- **Demand Identification:** Uses Claude LLM model by Anthropic and prompt engineering to identify the products or categories with the highest demand for a given date.
 - **Supplier Analysis:** Identifies the main suppliers of the high-demand products and retrieves their stock values.
 - **Profit Analysis:** Calculates the percentage change in stock value from the demand date to a specified number of days later, indicating the profit margin of the suppliers.
 Using Claude Opus with Prompt Engineering